ComputingVictor/Payments_Fraud_Practice/README.md

 - notebooks: Notebooks of the project.

 - models: Pickles of the different models.

+- env: Requirements of the environment

 ## Authors